OCamlPro/ocpwin-distrib/ReleaseNotes/ocpwin-20140919-release-notes.md

   * Compiler: working
 * OCamldoc: running, not tested
 * Camlp4: running, not tested
-* OCamlbuild: running, NOT WORKING
+* OCamlbuild: running, NOT WORKING (need `bash`, not available under `cmd.exe`)

 ### OCaml Patches (+ocp1)

+* Relocatable: working (you can move the directory where you want, just update the PATH)

 ### Flexlink (0.31)
 * Link: working